vas3k/vas3k.club/README.md

 [MIT](LICENSE)

-In other words, you can use the code for private and commercial purposes with an attribution of **vas3k.club**.
+In other words, you can use the code for private and commercial purposes with an author attribution (by including the original license file).

 Feel free to contact us via email [club@vas3k.club](mailto:club@vas3k.club).